Taiwan’s leaders try to calm fears over Ukraine invasion but citizens worry their island will be next

 Scholars have called for revising Taiwan’s military doctrine which maintains that it will never strike first.
 Groups have started organizing civilian defense training courses, free first-aid sessions and talks on what regular citizens can do to prepare for war.

-The Kuma Academy, an education research center hosting a two-day crash course on traditional and cyberwarfare and modern military science described the Ukraine attack as a reminder that “we cannot relax, and in peacetime we must prepare for the worst.”
+The Kuma Academy, an education research center hosting a two-day crash course on traditional and cyberwarfare and modern military science, described the Ukraine attack as a reminder that “we cannot relax, and in peacetime we must prepare for the worst.”

 Officials have tried to tamp down alarm, worried not just about fearmongering but the possibility that pro-China forces will use public alarm to push for better ties with Beijing to avoid Ukraine’s fate.